ast-hugger/fabulae/text/pressurised.md

 He spread his hands.

 'And so, gentlemen, we have our answer.
 Sir Reginald Blackwood staged his own death, with Mr. Moran's expert assistance, in order to escape his creditors and collect upon fraudulent insurance policies.
-The reasoning machine, the cryptic prophecy, the locked room—all of it was theatre, designed to create a spectacle so memorable that no one would think to look behind the curtain.'
+The locked room, the card, the cryptic prophecy—all of it was theatre, designed to create a spectacle so memorable that no one would think to look behind the curtain.'

 Sir Bartholomew raised a hand, his whiskers still aquiver with the effort of absorbing so much in so short a time.
 'But Mr. Holmes—if Sir Reginald was already struggling with creditors, why did he invest so heavily in building Professor Thripp's machine in the first place?
 Ten thousand pounds is no trifling sum.
 Surely that expenditure contributed to—perhaps even caused—his financial ruin?'

 'An astute question, Sir Bartholomew.'
 Holmes nodded approvingly.
 'And here I must confess that I am venturing into the realm of supposition rather than demonstrated fact.
-But I believe Sir Reginald's motives for funding the machine were not as pure as what he told Professor Thripp.'
+But I suppose Sir Reginald's motives for funding the machine were not as pure as what he told Professor Thripp.'

 He began to pace once more, his hands clasped behind his back.